pexip/os-celery/docs/getting-started/first-steps-with-celery.rst

     $  celery worker --help

-There also several other commands available, and help is also available:
+There are also several other commands available, and help is also available:

 .. code-block:: bash